-Retired police superintendent Franklin Chu King-wai has pleaded not guilty to charges of assault for allegedly hitting a pedestrian with a baton during the 2014 pro-democracy Occupy protests.
+Retired police superintendent Frankly Chu King-wai has pleaded not guilty to charges of assault for allegedly hitting a pedestrian with a baton during the 2014 pro-democracy Occupy protests.

 The West Kowloon Magistrates’ Courts heard Chu’s case on Friday morning.
 The 57-year-old pleaded not guilty to the charge of assault occasioning actual bodily harm.

 The prosecution said that it would summon 13 witnesses, and produce one cautioned police statement as well as four video clips, reported Apple Daily.

 The defence claimed that the public’s view had been biased against their client owing to earlier press coverage of the case, which reported Chu as saying that he had used a baton as an “extension” of his arm to “pat the complainant’s back.”
 The defence said that Chu had made the statement to a senior officer whilst not under police caution in April 2015.

 The defence said that it would retain the reserve the right to either lodge a judicial review against the prosecution of Chu, or apply for a permanent stay of proceedings.